microsoft/mysqlnd_azure/troubleshooting.md

 ### Dump file for Apache with mod_php (Windows)
-You may refer to the following link to get a Apache dump file: https://bugs.php.net/bugs-generating-backtrace-win32.php
+You may refer to the following link to get a Apache dump file:

+https://bugs.php.net/bugs-generating-backtrace-win32.php

 Following are the detailed steps:
 1. Download the corresponding version of debug pack for php-src (https://windows.php.net/download/) and mysqlnd_azure (https://pecl.php.net/package/mysqlnd_azure from the DLL link, the pdb file is under same package)
 2. Extract the package and put them in same location, e.g. D:/php-debug-pack
 3. Download/install the Windows Debug Diagnostic Tool from e.g. https://www.microsoft.com/en-us/download/details.aspx?id=58210
-4. Open the DebugDiag Collection
+4. Open the DebugDiag Collection tool
 5. Select the Tools menu and click on "Options and settings".
-The first tab contains the path to the symbols files, add the "debug pack folder" just set
+The first tab contains the path to the symbols files, add the "debug pack folder" set in step above
-6. We will use the wizard, click the "Add Rule..." button at bottom and choose "Crash" as the rule type.
+6. Use the wizard, click the "Add Rule..." button at bottom and choose "Crash" as the rule type.
-Click Next and choose "A specific process", chose the process you want to monitor and activate the rule.
+Click Next and choose "A specific process", choose the process you want to monitor and activate the rule.
 After a crash happened, a dump will be created under the spedicifed rule folder.